anyscale/dashboard-issues-to-airtable/README.md

-# Sync Github Issues to Airtable Database
+# Sync Github Issues related to Ray dashboard to Airtable Database

 A bot that periodically (every 1hr) syncs Github Issues to Airtable databases.